Why do you have sebum glands?

 There is no exit for the sebum, and most of it stays trapped inside the glands

-There is no passage to expel the sebum from the glands, except for the hair shaft itself.
+There is no passage for sebum to escape from the glands, except between the hair shaft and its sheath.

 Sebum is only ejected when the hair is forcibly bent.